mailman-elixir/mailman/README.md

 ## Mailman

-Mailman provides a clean way of defining mailers in your Elixir applications.
+Mailman provides a clean way of defining mailers in your Elixir apps.
 It allows you to send multi-part email messages containing text and html parts.
 It encodes messages with a proper quoted-printable encoding.
+It also allows you to send attachments.

-To be able to send emails, you only need to provide a SMTP config (like an external SMTP server along with credentials etc.).
+To be able to send emails, you only need to provide the SMTP config (like an external SMTP server along with credentials etc.).
 You also need to define your emails along with text and/or html templates.
 Mailman uses Eex as a templating language but will likely be extended to provide other choices as well in the future.

 ### A quick example